 Blackening Spice

-This homemade blackening spice is easy to make with staples from your spice cabinet and full of bold Cajun-style heat.
-Perfect for your favorite recipes that use blackened seasoning, including all kinds of meats and seafood dishes.
+Homemade blackened seasoning is easy to make with staples from your spice cabinet.
+Full of bold Cajun-style heat, this smoky, spicy blend is perfect for seasoning your favorite blackened recipes, including meat and seafood.

 Delicious Details